Skip to main content

 note

-Even if not explicitly defined in the ReverseProvisioningTemplate, the import wizard will always render a mandatory environment field.
-It is used to target the environment for the provisioning data collection.
+Even if not explicitly defined in the ReverseProvisioningTemplate, the Import Wizard always renders a mandatory environment field.
+This is used to target the environment for the provisioning data collection.

 Templating language